Travelling after Brexit

 Remember that we’re here for you 24/7, 365 days each year.
 So if you’re uncertain or can’t find what you’re looking for, get in touch with our experts.

 General business travel is permitted visa-free but no standard definition applies across the whole of the EU.
 This means that some countries may class elements of business travel as “work, which requires a visa.
-Each of the EU/EEA member states has a different definition to typical activity allowed under business travel, so it’s important to review individual country definitions.
-By working alongside visa experts CIBT, we offer customers a travel assessment solution to help prepare for a trip.
+Each of the EU/EEA member states has a different definition of typical activity allowed under business travel, so it’s important to review individual country definitions.

 Travelling by car